-PHM 101: Pharmacy I (6 credit units)
+PHM 101: Pharmacy I

 This course serves as an introduction to pharmacy practice for the BS Pharmaceutical Science student in preparation for taking the PTCB exam to obtain CPhT by the end of the 4th quarter.
 This course is designed to expose the student to fundamentals, principles, and practice of pharmacy at an introductory level.
-Coursework includes theory and application of theory to lab experience necessary for an entry-level position as a certified pharmacy technician capable of working in any pharmacy environment or related allied health industry.
+Coursework includes theory and application of theory to lab experience necessary for an entrylevel position as a certified pharmacy technician capable of working in any pharmacy environment or related allied health industry.